goreleaser/goreleaser/www/docs/customization/env.md

 Global environment variables to be passed down to all hooks and builds.

-If you have an environment variable named FOOBAR set to "on", your `.goreleaser.yaml` file could use it like this:
+If you have an environment variable named `FOOBAR` set to `on`, your `.goreleaser.yaml` file could use it like this:

 ```yaml
 # .goreleaser.yaml